UniMath/agda-unimath/src/category-theory/left-extensions-precategories.lagda.md

          G
 ```

-We note that this is not a standard definition, but it inspired by the notion of
+We note that this is not a standard definition, but is inspired by the notion of
 a [left Kan extension](category-theory.left-kan-extensions-precategories.md).

 ## Definition